oaroki-git/generic-startpage-local/README.md

 # startpage-extension
-because chrome doesn't like new tabs redirecting to local pages, I made a manifest.json to turn it into an extension stored it in that instead lightweight and eliminates the need for any new tab redirect extension
+because chrome doesn't like new tabs redirecting to local pages, I made a manifest.json to turn it into an extension stored it in that instead;
+lightweight and eliminates the need for any new tab redirect extension

 focus page instead of URL bar functionality is not here though, gotta figure out how to do that eventually (probably never because im lazy as shit)